Qualifying for a Mortgage On EAD and H1B, L or O Work Visas

 - 2 years of credit history in the US (In some cases, a foreign credit history may be combined, especially from a country that maintains similar credit reporting guidelines like Canada)

 Fannie Mae Guideline for qualifying for Conforming (Conventional Loan)

 “Fannie Mae purchases and securitizes mortgages made to non-U.S. citizens who are lawful permanent or non-permanent residents of the United States under the same terms that are available to U.S. citizens.
 Fannie Mae does not specify the precise documentation the lender must obtain to verify that a non-U.S. citizen borrower is legally present in the United States.
 The lender must make a determination of the non-U.S. citizen’s status based on the circumstances of the individual case, using documentation it deems appropriate.”

 Most lenders would require a valid copy of the work visa.
-And if the visa is expiring within a one year period, a letter from employer may be required that they plan to apply for extending the visa.
-For some lenders EAD is not a valid document for a conventional loan.
+And if the visa is expiring within a one year period, a letter from the employer may be required that they plan to apply for extending the visa.
+For some lenders, EAD is not a valid document for a conventional loan.
 So if you plan on getting on an EAD and can still maintain your work visa – do so.

 Qualifying for an FHA Loan:

 “FHA insures mortgages made to non-permanent resident aliens provided that the borrower is eligible to work in the United States, as evidenced by an Employment Authorization Document (EAD) issued by the USCIS.

 If the EAD will expire within one year and a prior history of residency status renewals exists, the lender may assume that continuation will be granted.
 If there are no prior renewals, the lender must determine the likelihood of renewal, based on information from the USCIS.
 Note: Borrowers residing in the U.S. by virtue of refugee or asylee status granted by the USCIS are automatically eligible to work in this country.
 An EAD is not required.”